arbor-sim/arbor/doc/cpp/interconnectivity.rst

     a cell or a spike source.
 The target is a synapse on the post-synaptic cell.

-    The :cpp:member:`target` does not include the gid of a cell, this is because a :cpp:class:`cell_connection` is bound to the target cell which means that the gid is implicitly known.
+    The :cpp:member:`target` does not include the gid of a cell, this is because a :cpp:class:`cell_connection` is bound to the target cell, which means that the gid is implicitly known.

     .. cpp:member:: cell_global_label_type source